This article contains affiliate links. Fight the New Drug may receive financial support from purchases made using affiliate links.

 Our response: Watching porn isn’t exploring your own sexual fantasies—it’s allowing a toxic and abusive industry to dictate your sexual template for you.

 Also, read True Story: I Became His Porn Star To Try And Save Our Relationship.
-Trying to become performative in a relationship instead of intimate doesn’t exactly help the emotional connection, in the long run.
-Trying to imitate it in real life isn’t going to produce the same results that you see when paid performers are acting.
+Trying to become performative in a relationship instead of intimate doesn’t exactly help the emotional connection in the long run.
+Trying to imitate porn in real life isn’t effective.
+It won’t produce the same results as paid performers’ actions.

 8. He’s Thinking About You When He Watches It